A couple of years back, a course teacher approached me with a major problem.

 A market is simply all the people with a common want or need, whatever reason it’s for.

-The market for Jonathan’s course is all the people who need to improve their memory skills.
+The market for Jonathan’s course is all the people who want to improve their memory skills.

 A niche is a group of people who have a particular need that you might be able to customise your marketing for, so that it appeals more to them, but possibly at the expense of other groups.